Opportunity to excel

 What our staff are saying…

 We offer two solicitor training contracts each year, starting in September.
 The contract involves either three or four seats in both contentious and non-contentious disciplines.
-Applications are always welcome, and appointments are made up to two years in advance of commencement.
-Our next vacancies are for contracts beginning in September 2020.
 Our minimum academic requirements are a 2.1 degree, not necessarily in law, or exceptionally a 2.2 degree from a Russell Group university, and a minimum of 128 UCAS points from 3 A levels, or the IB equivalent.
+Our website will be updated in due course with details of when we will next be recruiting.

 Apply or register your interest